 If you are short on space then a portable baby crib may be just the solution you need.
 The ability to move a crib from room to room will make it easy for you to keep a watchful eye on your baby while completing household chores.
 Just make sure the crib will fit through your doorway.

 - Allows you to easily keep an eye on your baby

-- Breaks need to be checked regularly
+- Brakes need to be checked regularly

-- Less design choices than other cribs
+- Fewer design choices than other cribs

 The travel crib pictured above packs up neatly into the bag next to it.
 If you take your baby on holidays or often move your baby between houses then this is the baby crib for you.

 - Can be carried onto a plane

 - Not as sturdy as a regular crib

 - Not suitable for a permanent crib solution

 Travel cribs are the lightest baby cribs available to buy.
 The focus on lightweight materials such as mesh and aluminum means that travel cribs are more prone to wear and tear than their sturdy wooden cousins.

 This makes travel cribs unsuitable to be used in place of a permanent crib.
 Many travel cribs boast impressive setup times, with some taking as little as 15 seconds to put together.

 A multipurpose baby crib incorporates one or more other pieces of furniture into its design.
 The appeal of multipurpose baby cribs is that the cost of buying the two pieces of furniture separately.